chrisanthropic/terraform-import-github-organization/README.md

 ```

 ### Team repos
 Imports all team repos owned by the organization (includes full pagination support for Orgs with 100+ repos).
-Also writes a Terraform resource block in a unique file per team (`gihtub-teams-$TEAM_NAME.tf`), using the following template and populating it with values pulled via the Github API:
+Also writes a Terraform resource block in a unique file per team (`github-teams-$TEAM_NAME.tf`), using the following template and populating it with values pulled via the Github API:

 ```
 resource "github_team_repository" "$TEAM_NAME-$TERRAFORM_TEAM_REPO_NAME" {